-Diarrhea; flu-like symptoms; hair loss; headache; muscle aches; nausea; runny or stuffy nose.
+Diarrhea; flu-like symptoms; hair thinning or loss; headache; muscle aches; nausea; runny or stuffy nose.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; blisters on the inside of the nose or mouth; blurred vision; chest pain; fast or irregular heartbeat; muscle cramps, including leg cramps; new or worsening breathing problems (eg, cough or shortness of breath, with or without fever); new or unusual burning, numbness, or tingling; red, swollen, blistered, or peeling skin; symptoms of high blood pressure (eg, severe or persistent headache or dizziness, vision changes); symptoms of infection (eg, fever; chills; sore throat; cough; increased or painful urination; warm, red, swollen, or painful skin); symptoms of kidney problems (eg, decreased urination, lower back or side pain); symptoms of liver problems (eg, dark urine; pale stools; yellowing of the skin or eyes; stomach pain; severe or persistent nausea, vomiting, or loss of appetite); unusual or easy bruising or bleeding; unusual tiredness or weakness; unusually pale skin.